lehtoneo/Mazesolver/documentation/project_definition.md

 For Prim's algorithm, a list needs to be implemented.

-For shortest path algorithm, a stack needs to be implemented.
+For shortest path algorithm, a queue needs to be implemented.

 There might be other datastructures that need to be implemented.
 They will be added here.